OpenRadioss/Tools/Contributing.md

-# How to contribute in the userlib_sdk
+# How to contribute in the Tools repository

 Welcome!
-You can report issues [here](https://github.com/OpenRadioss/OpenRadioss_userlib_sdk/issues) or ask questions [there](https://github.com/OpenRadioss/OpenRadioss_userlib_sdk/discussions).
+You can report issues [here](https://github.com/OpenRadioss/Tools/issues) for questions, you can use OpenRadioss Git Forum [there](https://github.com/OpenRadioss/OpenRadioss/discussions).

 * [Contributing code to OpenRadioss userlib sdk](#contributing-code-to-openRadioss-userlib-sdk)
 * [Guidelines and coding style](#Guidelines-and-coding-style)

-## Contributing code to OpenRadioss userlib sdk
+## Contributing code to OpenRadioss Tools

 You must be aware of the [license](./Copyright.md).